Natural gas price statistics

 Highest gas prices in Sweden, Spain and the Netherlands

-For household consumers (defined for the purpose of this article as medium-sized consumers with an annual consumption between 20 Gigajoules (GJ) and 200 GJ), natural gas prices during the second half of 2019 were highest among the EU Member States in Sweden, Spain and the Netherlands (see Figure 1), and lowest in Romania, Hungary and Latvia.
-The price of natural gas for households in Sweden (EUR 0.1167 per kWh) was more than three times the price that was charged in Romania (EUR 0.0332 per kWh).
+For household consumers (defined for the purpose of this article as medium-sized consumers with an annual consumption between 20 Gigajoules (GJ) and 200 GJ), natural gas prices in the second half of 2019 were highest among the EU Member States in Sweden, Spain and the Netherlands (see Figure 1), and lowest in Romania, Hungary and Latvia.
+The price of natural gas for households in Sweden (EUR 0.1167 per kWh) was more than three and a half times the price charged in Romania (EUR 0.0332 per kWh).

 The average price in the EU-27 — a weighted average using the most recent (2018) data for natural gas consumption by household consumers — was EUR 0.0720 per kWh.